vs7vs/recommendation_agent/README.md

 # Agent Playground

-A minimal LangChain-based LLM agent using OpenAI GPT and custom tools.
+A minimal LangGraph/LangChain-based LLM agent using OpenAI GPT and custom tools.

 ## Setup